 For me, this is really good for opening up my hips and stretching my hip flexors.
 Since I have a hard time getting my right foot onto my left knee, I actually end up moving my left foot, the foot on the floor, back a little bit.
 This lowers my left knee and reduces the angle for the stretch.
 This is because I am pretty tight on the right side, so that helps.
 Hold this for as long as you feel the stretch, start slow and work your way up.
 I hold this for about 30 seconds.

 Now for the second stretch from this position.
 Again, start with your right ankle on the left knee, then gently pull your right knee in toward your chest.
 This will stretch the piriformis, and glute muscles.
 This is good for a whole butt stretch!
 Repeat on the other side as well.
-See my complete post on stretching piriformis muscle.
+For more information on stretching your piriformis muscle click here.

 Twist and shout (okay don’t shout)